David Konderla

-David Austin Konderla (born June 3, 1960) is an American Catholic prelate who has served as Bishop of Tulsa since 2016.
+David Austin Konderla (born June 3, 1960) is an American Catholic prelate serving as Bishop of Tulsa since 2016.

 Biography

 Early life

-David Konderla was born on June 3, 1960, in Bryan, Texas, the second of twelve children of David and Ann Konderla.
+David Austin Konderla was born on June 3, 1960, in Bryan, Texas, the second of twelve children of David and Ann Konderla.
 He graduated from Bryan High School in 1978 and then worked as a machinist for several years.

 Konderla entered Holy Trinity Seminary at the University of Dallas in Irving, Texas, in 1985.
 He continued his education at St. Mary's Seminary at the University of St. Thomas in Houston, receiving a Master of Divinity degree in 1989.

 Priesthood

 Konderla was ordained a priest at San Jose Church in Austin, Texas, on June 3, 1995, for the Diocese of Austin by Bishop John McCarthy.
 After his ordination, the diocese assigned Konderla as parochial vicar at the following parishes in Texas: